ionic-team/ionic-site/_posts/2014-12-17-ionic-one-year-review.markdown

 ### Ionic Lab

 Just last week, [we released](/blog/ionic-lab/) the first version of Ionic Lab, an extension to our command line utilities that makes the development and debugging process easier, faster, and more fun.
-Ionic Lab is an AngularJS app that runs locally, to help you test and develop your Ionic apps.
+Ionic Lab is an AngularJS app that runs locally to help you test and develop your Ionic apps.

 One useful feature is built-in support for our platform-specific styles and features.
 Develop the iOS and Android versions of your app side-by-side, without having to fire up an emulator or test on the device: